MattKotzbauer/CS252-Assignment-1/README.md

 My code stores generated functions in a list for a couple of reasons:

-	* The operations needed to synthesize new functions are lookup and appending, both of which are O(1) within a list
+- The operations needed to synthesize new functions are lookup and appending, both of which are O(1) within a list

-	* When pruning, the deletion operation occurs closer to the end of the list, as we prune newly-generated elements
+- When pruning, the deletion operation occurs closer to the end of the list, as we prune newly-generated elements

 A potential way to save on time complexity could be to re-define the 'Term' class to be hashable and then store it in a set, saving time on the deletion operation.

 Input / Output Examples (TODO):

+Input:

+Output:

+Input:

+Output:

+Input:

+Output:

 Input: